 Supported OS: macOS, Windows, Linux

-Transmission has made the step towards macOS Big Sur and it’s available for users that upgraded their OS.
+Transmission has made the step towards macOS Monterey and it’s available for users that upgraded their OS.
 However, you should be aware of the possibility of encountering minor issues during installation or when using the app.
-As for macOS Monterey, our team is now testing the app for compatibility.

 Conclusion: If you value simplicity, Transmission is worth considering.
 It is ad-free and has a clean and simple interface.
 For features like in-built search, proxy server support, you’ll need to look for an alternative.